CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Guide.md

 ### Workflows
 A workflow can be thought of as a set of two [chains](Step_Registry_Chain_Guide.md).
 One "chain" is defined as a `pre` step and the other is defined as a `post` step.
 These steps are run before and after a test is run.

 Workflows can be useful in many situations, but CSPI currently uses them mainly as cluster provisioning and deprovisioning steps.
-It is possible that our use of workflows will expand as we continue to grow in OpenShift CI
+It is possible that our use of workflows will expand as we continue to grow in OpenShift CI.

 Please see the [Workflow Guide](Step_Registry_Workflow_Guide.md) for more information.